 To make a calibration curve, collect the UV-Vis spectrum of a variety of different concentration samples.
 Spectrometers are often limited in linear range and will not be able to measure an absorbance value greater than 1.5.
 If the absorbance values for the sample are outside the instrument’s linear range, dilute the sample to get the values within the linear range.

-Kinetics xperiments with UV-Vis pectroscopy
+Kinetics Experiments with UV-Vis Spectroscopy

 UV-Vis can be used for kinetics experiments by examining the change in absorbance over time.
-For a kinetics experiment, take an initial reading of your sample.
+For a kinetics experiment, take an initial reading of the sample.

-Quickly add the reagent to do the chemical reaction.
+Quickly add the reagent to start the chemical reaction.

 Stir it well, to mix with the sample.
 If a small amount is added, this could be done in a cuvette.
 Alternatively, mix the reagent with sample and quickly pour some in a cuvette for a measurement.